-Where changes have been made which may impact on continuing students, these are listed below.
+Where there are changes which may impact on continuing students, these are listed below.
 For all new students, the programme and general information provided in this document is correct and accurate and will be applicable for the current year.

-Significant changes made to the programme specification 2020-2021
+Significant changes made to the Programme Specification 2025-2026